Club: US Lecce | Opening: 1966 | Capacity: 31,533 seats

 Address: Via del Mare, 73100 Lecce

-Tickets for Lecce games can be bought at the Lottomatica sales outlets, or at the stadium on the day of the match.
-Lecce practically never sells out.
+Tickets for Lecce games can be bought at one of the Vivaticket sales outlets, or at the stadium on the day of the match.
+Lecce rarely sells out.

 Ticket prices typically range from €9.00 for a seat at one of the curves to €50.00 for a central seat at the main stand.